skbkontur/extern-csharp-sdk/ExternDotnetSDK/docs/concept.md

 ## Deferred tasks

-Methods with initiate deferred tasks/processes should return `IDeferred`/`IDeferred<TResult\>`.
-This interface allows to implement all kind of scenarios around deferred tasks:
+The interface `IDeferred`/`IDeferred<T>` is used to represent background long operations.
+It allows:
-- waiting task for completion,
+- waiting background operation for completion,
 - manually check status for an initiated task,
 - track progress during task execution by implementing `IObservable<ProgressStatus>` -- it's only opportunity, it's not planned from start.

+To initiate deferred tasks/processes a context interface should declare a property of type `IDeferredOperation`/`IDeferredOperation<TResult>`.
+This interface allows to initate background operation and returns `IDeferred` instantce to obseve progress.
+Also, this interface allows manually observe progress or restore `IDeferred` instance.

 ## Errors handling